 May 29, 2003

 The roar of the crowd, the shouts of the umpire, the crack of the bat hitting the ball—these are the unmistakable sounds of a baseball game.
-Over the last few decades, however, one of those sounds has changed; now the bat tends to make a ping that resonates when it hits the ball.
+Over the last few decades, however, one of those sounds has changed; now the bat tends to make a distinctive, resonating ping.
 It's the sound of aluminum rather than wood making contact with the ball.

 Although wooden bats still are the only type used in professional baseball, aluminum bats are used extensively in nonprofessional baseball and softball leagues.
 In fact, nearly 95 percent of all baseball bats used in the U.S. are made of aluminum.

 Hillerich & Bradsby Co.
 (H&B), Louisville, Ky., the manufacturer of the venerable Louisville Slugger® wooden baseball bat, has not ignored this trend.
 Rather, the company embraced it when in 1978 it purchased Alcoa Sport Products, Santa Fe Springs, Calif., from the Aluminum Company of America (ALCOA).
 Formerly known as LeFiell Sport Products, the inventor of the aluminum golf club shaft, the company manufactured aluminum golf clubs, ski poles, police officer's nightsticks, and baseball bats.
 It also developed other products such as aluminum tennis racket frames and experimental aluminum bicycle parts.
 It started to produce bats for H&B in 1979.